Does your brand have a mission? What do you stand for? What do you strive to do – or pledge never to do – because of your values as a company?

 When you publish brand purpose marketing and messaging, it’s likely that you’ll receive criticism as well as praise.
 You may even lose a few customers.
 Even the highly successful Nike Kaepernick campaign had people burning their Nike clothing, not to mention the disapproval of the US president.
 Being prepared to stand by your values and focus on your purpose is key.

-While it may not be a quick fix or an easy win, taking the time to explore and expand your brand purpose is a worthwhile endeavor that more and more companies are undertaking.
+While it may not be a quick fix or an easy win, taking the time to explore and expand your brand purpose is a worthwhile endeavour that more and more companies are undertaking.
 Over time, the business landscape may shift to a point where brands with purpose are the standard, and those without are left behind.